Contiguous Parishes (our neighbours)

 Villager, David Stanner recounts being a child in Worton and Marston during World War II in his story "The Day The Plane Came Down"

 Rivington - in July 1941 on active service A/C2 Paul Sangster Rivington, RAF, son of the late Dr. and Mrs. C. S. Rivington of Sandcliff, Devizes and dearly loved brother of Cicely, Kathleen and Peter.
 [Source Andrews Newspaper Index Cards] (See the At War article for more information regarding Paul Sangster Rivington)

 Finally An Appeal for Help

 If you have appreciated the effort that has gone into creating this page or have been aided by its contents - please think about how you could contribute to make it more interesting.
 I would like to appeal to anyone who may have interests in the village if they would be willing to share some items with me to add to my page.
 If you have any old photographs of people or buildings, stories, transcriptions of any kind I would love to hear from you.
 I may be contacted via the Contact Us Tab at the top of this page.
-I am really interested in hearing about Bodmans Coaches - the main village industry.
+I am really interested in hearing about Bodmans Coaches - the main village industry other than agriculture.
 I would love to receive a list of Worton Parish Church Incumbents, or any memorial inscriptions from the churchyard.
 Help me make this page something that will benefit future researchers and make it part of history.
 Thank You.
 Teresa Lewis OPC